NamtaoProductions/namtao-com/src/site/notes/1 Projects/NB43 - Building Your Second Brain in Obsidian.md

 ---

-> [!ERROR] Yak Shaving
+> [!WARNING] Yak Shaving
-> 1. Any apparently useless activity which, by allowing you to overcome intermediate difficulties, allows you to solve a larger problem.  &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;&nbsp; **BUT ALSO**
+> 1. Any apparently useless activity which, by allowing you to overcome intermediate difficulties, allows you to solve a larger problem.
+>    **BUT ALSO**
-> 2. The actually useless activity you do that appears important when you are consciously or unconsciously procrastinating about a larger problem.
+> 3. The actually useless activity you do that appears important when you are consciously or unconsciously procrastinating about a larger problem.

 <div class="notes">
 I seems related to the problem, that in programming circles we call Yak Shaving.